-For more information about Hogan Lovells, the partners and their qualifications, see www. hogan lovells.com.
+For more information about Hogan Lovells, the partners and their qualifications,

 Where case studies are included, results achieved do not guarantee similar outcomes for other clients.
 Attorney advertising, Images of people may feature current or former lawyers and employees at Hogan Lovells or models not connected with the firm.